leena-h/rspec-selenium-examples/README.md

 # rspec-selenium-examples
-Bunch of examples showing use of Rspec and Selenium.
+Bunch of examples showing use of Rspec and Selenium written in Ruby.

 To set up the project, follow the given steps:
 ```
+gem install bundler
 bundle install
 ```